 Do some research before traveling.

 If there’s no keeping you on domestic shores, then there are still good travel deals that abound if you know where to look for them.
 With some digging around, you may be able to cut down on your travel expenses.
+Check out our list of best travel sites for great deals.

 Raise international holdings and stay in equities.

 During the last several years, my international funds have been doing quite well, no doubt aided by the falling dollar.
 Of course, we don’t know how long this trend will last but it’s good to be aware of the opportunities that present themselves when economic tides shift.
 Along these lines, here’s my response to the reader question I presented earlier that asked whether one should dump U.S. stocks in favor of foreign funds: my solid answer is NO. If you do this, you’re simply timing the market.
-The optimal investment strategy is to keep a diversified portfolio with representation from various asset classes such as domestic and international equities, bonds and cash.
+The optimal investment strategy is to keep a diversified investment portfolio with representation from various asset classes such as domestic and international equities, bonds and cash.
 Dropping an asset class from your mix will potentially raise your risk and could cause market-timing blunders.
 I wouldn’t do it as you can easily get whipsawed by the market, say if U.S. stocks stage a strong comeback while overseas equities stall.
 If you really want to play the foreign angle, you can simply increase your foreign allocation by some percentage you’re comfortable with.
 This is what I plan to do myself.
 As I’ve said before, I intend to raise our foreign holdings from 10% to 20%.
 (Note that this does not constitute financial advice as I’m no adviser, just a regular jane investor.)

 Buy into other currencies.